 Advantages of Implant Procedures

 Dental implants work as an aesthetic and functional replacement for missing teeth.
 While there are other options to address tooth loss, such as removable bridges, dental implants are highly recommended.
-Some of the advantages of dental implants are:
+Some of the advantages of dental implants include:

-Natural look: Dental implants have no visible metal fixtures; once finished, they appear to be healthy, natural teeth.
+Natural look: Dental implants have no visible metal fixtures.
+Once finished, they appear to be healthy, natural teeth.

 Full function: A single crown or a bridge supported by a dental implant functions like your natural teeth.
 You can speak, eat, and smile as you would naturally.
 Even full dentures are at their most secure and reliable when fastened using dental implants.